tetratelabs/istio-weekly/istio-weekly/006/demo.md

 ## Installing func-e CLI

-Before we start writing the configuration, let's install a CLI call [func-e](https://func-e.io).
+Before we start writing the configuration, let's install a CLI called [func-e](https://func-e.io).

 You can use this CLI to manage and run different Envoy versions: